Sparse Autoencoders are Topic Models: Applying SAEs as Topic Models

 \mypara{SAE topic interpretation} We consider a trained SAE with a large number of latent features, $K \gg 1,000$.
-Our goal is to interpret these SAE features as topics, where each topic is a distribution over words, following conventions in topic modeling \citep{blei2003latent,srivastava2017autoencoding,wu2024fastopic}.
-To remain comparable to topic-modeling standards, we represent each feature as a word distribution and evaluate it using standard metrics.
+Our goal is to interpret these SAE features as topics, where each topic is a distribution over words, following conventions in topic modeling as noted above.
 To interpret SAE features, we learn the word emission matrix $\mathbf{B} \in \mathbb{R}^{K \times V}$ by maximizing the bag-of-words likelihood of each datapoint given its SAE feature probabilities:

 where $D$ is a textual representation of the document (for example, a detailed caption of an image), $\mathbf{D}$ is its embedding, and $P(\theta_k \mid \mathbf{D})$ is the normalized activation of the $k$-th SAE feature, as defined in \cref{eq:s-theta-a}.
 The background unigram prior $P_0(w)$ is an unconditional prior probability over words that accounts for words that are generally frequent but have no specific topic associations.
-This prevents the SAE feature interpretations from needing to model such common words. $\pi$ is set to $0.3$ in all experiments based on manual validation.
+This prevents the SAE feature interpretations from needing to model such common words. $\pi$ is set to $0.3$ in all experiments (see \cref{sec:supp:backgroundweightablation} for a systematic ablation).
 Additionally, we also improve SAE feature interpretations by weighting the contribution of each word to the document-level loss by its normalized inverse-document weight $\frac{\log\frac{N}{\text{df}(w_i)}}{\max_j \log\frac{N}{\text{df}(w_j)}}$, where $N$ is the total number of documents and $\text{df}(w_i)$ is the number of documents where word $w_i$ appears.
 We learn $\mathbf{B}$ by minimizing $-\log P(D)$ over the entire dataset.

 \mypara{Topic merging} As noted, SAEs typically have many features ($\gg 1,000$), while topic modeling requires fewer topics for better interpretability.
 We therefore treat SAE features as \textit{topic atoms} and construct broader topics from them.
 This approach has key advantages.
 The number of topics can be chosen flexibly using validation metrics without requiring retraining of the model, making this approach computationally effective.
 Additionally, we can directly assess the distinctness of the topics and use this information to decide which ones to merge.